12 Apr 2022

 2. The horse carriage is at the door.

-3. My friend and teacher has come.
+3. My friend and teacher have come.

 4. Are your father and mother at home?